orientechnologies/orientdb-labs/Studio-Server-Management.md

 ## Warnings
 It list all warning messages.
 For each you can see:
-- `Warning`, the warning message
+- `Warning`, as the warning message
-- `Count`, the number of that warnings
+- `Count`, as the number of that warnings
-- `Last Time`, the timestamp of the last warning message
+- `Last Time`, as the timestamp of the last warning message

 ![Warnings](images/studio-server-management-warnings.png)